httptoolkit/httptoolkit-website/src/posts/introduction-to-openapi.md

 ### webhooks

-Describing webhooks is almost identical to describing paths, but instead of describing a request that comes from the API client, and a response made by the API provider, you flip that around.
+A webhook is a way for two systems to communicate in real-time.
+Instead of an API client repeatedly making requests to the other for updates, the API client provides a URL to the API, and the API will send a HTTP request to that URL when a relevant event occurs.

-The API Provider will send the API client a request, and the API client should respond with a response as described in the webhook.
+Describing webhooks is almost identical to describing paths, but instead of describing a request that comes from the API client, and a response made by the API provider, you flip that around: The API provider will send the API client a request, and the API client should respond with a response as described in the webhook.

 If a Tic Tac Toe game had a webhook, maybe it is letting another backend system know who won a game.